 BN: I believe this is the type of product that the American palate is looking for at this moment.
 The barrel finish adds complexity and subtle sweetness that is unique to our product line, and I expect this one to fly off the shelf.
 The initial response from consumers has been through the roof and we already had to allocate.
 Our 6-month distribution plan was wiped out in four weeks.

-There aren’t many rum-finished whiskeys on the market.
-Why don’t we see more rum-finished American whiskeys?
+There aren’t many rum-finished spirits on the market.
+Why don’t we see more rum-finished American expressions?

 BN: This product will probably change that.
 I just don’t think there are a lot of distilleries out there that are so devoted to both whiskey and rum.

 How long did you finish the whiskey for and how did you decide on the length of finishing time?